rafamel/utils/packages/variable-theming/README.md

 inject(`:root { ${main.css} }`);

 /*
-  We don't need to assign element properties to variables anymore as they are already globally set.
+  We don't need to assign element properties to variables anymore as they are already globally set, so we don't need to separate element styles and custom properties for setup.
 */
-const secondary = generate(
+const secondary = generate({
-  secondaryTheme.elements,
+  ...secondaryTheme.elements,
-  secondaryTheme.custom
+  ...secondaryTheme.custom
-);
+});
 inject(`.someClassSecondaryWillApplyTo { ${secondary.css} }`);
 ```